msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 `subject` and `message` are just the email subject line and message

 `to (email)`, `cc`, `bcc` -- the email address(es) to send the email to, in the "to" "cc" and "bcc" fields, respectively.
 Can be a string (single email address) or an array of strings if multiple recipients.
-If not supplied, will use the "email" field from `applicationData`.

 `userId` for the notification recipient.
-If not supplied, it will be taken from `applicationData`.

 `fromName` / `fromEmail` refer to who the apparent sender of the email is.
 Default value(s) should be supplied in `config.json`, but can be over-ridden on a case-by-case basis.